stanete/schwiftydjango/README.md

 Images are stored in an **Amazon S3 bucket** with the help of [boto3](https://github.com/boto/boto3) and [django-storages](https://github.com/jschneier/django-storages).

+I'll keep adding features as I keep exploring the tools this REST api is build with.
+Be patient.

 ![Logo](/art/logo.png)

 ## Running locally 👨‍💻